bienz2/blog/_posts/2025-05-05-github-classroom.md

 void priority_rr(int n_jobs, Job* jobs, int time_slice)
 {
 }
 ```

-    f.
-Add all code that they cannot touch to the submodule repository.
+11. Add all code that they cannot touch to the submodule repository.
 I usually create two files, `src.cpp` and `src.hpp` containing all code that they can use but not edit.
-    g.
-Create unit tests for autograder.
+12. Create unit tests for autograder.
 I create a `tests` folder within the submodule and add all unit tests there.  **Make sure these are within the submodule so that students cannot edit them to automatically pass all tests.**
-    h.
-I like to provide by students with a `compile.sh` bash script that automatically pulls the latest submodule and compiles their code (it makes it easier for them to compile and also for classroom autograding in step 8).
+13. I like to provide by students with a `compile.sh` bash script that automatically pulls the latest submodule and compiles their code (it makes it easier for them to compile and also for classroom autograding in step 8).

-6. Finally, you can add your assignments to GitHub Vlassroom https://classroom.github.com
+14. Finally, you can add your assignments to GitHub Vlassroom https://classroom.github.com
-    a.
-Create a new classroom if you do not already have one
+15. Create a new classroom if you do not already have one
-    b.
-Create a new assignment, choose a deadline, and point it to your templated repository from step 3.
+16. Create a new assignment, choose a deadline, and point it to your templated repository from step 3.
-    c. **Make sure to select that the repository should be private so that students cannot see eachother's work.**
+17. **Make sure to select that the repository should be private so that students cannot see eachother's work.**
-    d.
-Click to copy only the default branch so that they do not have to worry about merging branches.
+18. Click to copy only the default branch so that they do not have to worry about merging branches.
-    e.
-I recommend coming back to add unit tests later.
+19. I recommend coming back to add unit tests later.
 Sometimes Github Classroom crashes if you take too long adding unit tests and you have to start step 6 over.
-    f.
-You now have a new assignment.
+20. You now have a new assignment.
 Click on the link near that top that follows `Starter code from...`.
 You need to change the default branch of this repository:
         - Click Settings click the button with -> and <- to switch to a new branch.
 Select the branch that corresponds to this homework.
-    g.
-Go back to your GitHub Classroom assignment.
+21. Go back to your GitHub Classroom assignment.
 Copy the provided link (also available at the top, to the left of `run tests`).
 This is the link you should provide to your students.

-7. I like to try the assignment out before giving it to the students.
+22. I like to try the assignment out before giving it to the students.
 If you paste the link you just copied, you can access the assignment.

-8. Adding autograder tests: Click on 'edit' near the top of your github classroom homework.
+23. Adding autograder tests: Click on 'edit' near the top of your github classroom homework.
 You can add any tests you would like.
 I usually create one test for 0 points that solely compiles their code, because it makes it more obvious to the students that their code did not compile if their is a GitHub Action labeled 'compile code' that fails.
 I typically run `compile.sh` in this test.
 You can then add one test that does `make test` to test all unit tests, however this will cause students to get either a 0 or 100.
 Typically, I break up each unit test here and give a few points per test.